Plex-Engineer/dbotV2/README.md

 ## TODO
 - change everything to typescript.
 JS is pain and I only made this because I had similar code from years ago...
 - add multi-send contract to this repo
+- clean up structure of code; current version is just mvp